Shipeasy

 shipeasy metrics create p95_page_load_ms \

---event page_view \
+--event-name page_view \

 --query 'p95(page_view, loadTimeMs)'

-5. Read the result
+5. Read the series

 Where to next